arthur-zhuk/fillit/README.md

 *fillit* doesn't consist of recoding Tetris but rather taking in a file as an argument which contains a list of tetriminos which are 4x4 in size.
 Our approach to finding the smallest possible square the pieces could fit into involves implementing a backtracking algorithm.
+The backtracking algorithm traverses the map grid using the first empty '.' that correlates with a tetrimino grid looking for a free spot.
+It recurisvely moves the tetrimino to the right and then down until a free spot is found.

 input i.e:
 ![alt text](https://github.com/ug02fast/fillit/blob/master/images/input.png "input")